Frequently Asked Questions

 What kind of experience is necessary for the program?

-It is important that all participants have meaningful professional experience.
-This program is not designed for entry-level staff, but rather for those who are ready to run or serve as senior campaign staff.
+It is important that all change-makers have meaningful professional experience.
+This program is not designed for entry-level staff, but rather for those who are ready to run or serve as senior campaign staff in the next one to three years.
 We know that elected officials and senior campaign staff can come from a wide variety of backgrounds.
-We are looking for applicants with demonstrated leadership and a civic-minded outlook.
+We are looking for applicants with demonstrated leadership, a civic-minded outlook, a connection to their community, and strong communication skills.

 Is a college degree a requirement of the program?